August/September 2023...

 Aronia ripened by August.
 Starting August 15th, we daily tested the Brix/anthocyanin levels with a Refractometer- showing levels of 14-20.
 We were aiming for a brix level of 20, although most of the berries were picked at a level of 18/19 by Sept.
 7th to keep from being dried and shriveled.

 These were harvested by hand, into a basket, and sorted.
 Then, into the freezer, so that they could be later used in herbal preparations and/or sold.
-We used a Harvest RIght Freeze Dryer to Freeze Dry the berries for using/selling later.
+We attempted to use a Harvest Right Freeze Dryer to Freeze Dry the berries for using/selling later.
+An immediate problem with the freeze dryer caused a huge delay in this process.

 Pruning: we pruned late winter- at the base- if there were canes that seemed old.